 Alternatives to Debarking

 Before making a decision to debark a dog, I make sure that I have already exhausted all my options and there is nothing left more to do.
-Here are some alternatives you can try before considering debarking your dog.
+Here are some alternatives you can try before considering debarking or de-vocalization your dog.

 Doggy Day Care